 A lot of times people go from being romantic partners to friends because they’re unable to cope with the sense of loss.
 However, if you’re becoming friends with an ex just to blunt the pain of heartbreak, you’re doing it all wrong.

 Breakups are never easy.
 You have to go through the grind of that heart-wrenching, stabbing pain that keeps you up at night and makes you cry your eyes out.
 You have to brace yourself for a hurricane of overwhelming emotions that you must survive on your own.
 If you need a shoulder to cry on, turn to your existing friends instead of adding your ex to the list.

-12. Your current partner should be your top priority
+12. Exes can’t be friends because your current partner should be your top priority

 It is rare to find someone who’d be comfortable with the idea of their partner being friends with an ex.
-Put yourself in their shoes and think – would you want your partner’s ex at every birthday celebration and house party?
+Put yourself in their shoes and think about it a bit — would you want your partner’s ex at every birthday celebration and house party?
 Would you be okay with them texting their ex while sitting next to you?
-Or discuss the details of your relationship with them?
+Or discussing the details of your relationship with them?

 If your friendship with an ex makes your current partner uncomfortable and anxious, you must respect their perspective on the issue and let go of the friendship.

 After all, there is no sense in sabotaging a new relationship for one that withered away long ago.